billwan96/2023_12_Toxic-comment-classification/README.md

 ## Methodology
 We explored various machine learning and natural language processing techniques to classify the comments.
 Our best model achieved a notable AUC-ROC score when generalized to unseen data, suggesting high accuracy in toxic comment classification.

-## Code
-The code in this repository is licensed under the MIT License.
-If re-using/re-mixing, please provide attribution and link to this webpage.

 ## Report
 The final report detailing our approach, methodology, and results is available in this repository.

 ## References
-: Fortuna, P., & Nunes, S. (2018).
+[1]Fortuna, P., & Nunes, S. (2018).
 A survey on automatic detection of hate speech in text.
 ACM Computing Surveys (CSUR), 51(4), 1-30.

-: Kaggle.
+[2]Kaggle.
 (2018).
 Toxic Comment Classification Challenge.
 Retrieved from https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge

-: Dixon, L., Li, J., Sorensen, J., Thain, N., & Vasserman, L. (2018).
+[3]Dixon, L., Li, J., Sorensen, J., Thain, N., & Vasserman, L. (2018).
 Measuring and mitigating unintended bias in text classification.
 In Proceedings of the 2018 AAAI/ACM Conference on AI, Ethics, and Society (pp. 67-73).

 ## License
 The Toxic Comment Classification Challenge report contained herein are licensed under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.
 The software code is licensed under the MIT License.
 If re-using/re-mixing, please provide attribution and link to this webpage.
 See the license file for more information.